LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 18 - View the parking details page.md

 },
 ```

-We use route parameter `:id` in the same fashion as described it in previous lesson where when creating `Vehicles/EditView.vue` component.
+We use the route parameter `:id` in the same fashion as described in the previous lesson where when creating the `Vehicles/EditView.vue` component.

-Full content of `src/router/index.js`:
+The full content of `src/router/index.js`:

 ```js
 import { createRouter, createWebHistory } from "vue-router";